 \subsection{Compactified Jacobians}

 Let $J_C \subset \overline{J}_C$ be the Jacobian fibration parameterizing line bundles.
 It is an open dense subset of $\overline{J}_C$, which forms a nonsingular commutative group scheme over $B$.

-The Fourier--Mukai theory of compactified Jacobian fibrations was developed by Arinkin \cite{A1, A2}.
-More precisely, Arinkin constructed in \cite{A1} the Poincar\'e line bundle $\CP$ over the product $J_C \times_B \overline{J}_C$ extending the standard normalized Poincar\'e line bundle for Jacobians associated with nonsingular curves.
-Then in \cite{A2} Arinkin further extended this line bundle $\CP$ to a Cohen--Macaulay coherent sheaf (which we still denote by $\CP$ for notational convenience) on $\overline{J}_C \times_B \overline{J}_C$, and proved that $\CP$ induces a derived auto-equivalence
+The Fourier--Mukai theory of compactified Jacobian fibrations was developed by Arinkin~\cite{A1, A2}.
+More precisely, Arinkin constructed in \cite{A1} the normalized Poincar\'e line bundle $\CP$ over the product $J_C \times_B \overline{J}_C$ extending the standard normalized Poincar\'e line bundle for Jacobians associated with nonsingular curves.
+Then in \cite{A2} Arinkin showed that the sheaf $j_*\CP$, where $j: J_C \times_B \overline{J}_C \hookrightarrow \overline{J}_C \times_B \overline{J}_C$ is the natural open embedding, is a Cohen--Macaulay coherent sheaf (which we still denote by $\CP$ for notational convenience) on $\overline{J}_C \times_B \overline{J}_C$; he further proved that $\CP$ induces a derived auto-equivalence

 The inverse of this transform is induced by